Email Connected Service

 On step 3, map the fields from the selected module to the email attributes.

-• there are no required fields, but at least 1 field must be mapped, otherwise, validation will be triggerd preventing from saving a connected service
+• There are no required fields, but at least 1 field must be mapped; otherwise, validation will be triggered, preventing the saving of a connected service

 • "Attachment" attribute should be mapped to the multiple file field type, as single file fields are currently not supported for syncing attachments.